-Dealing with 650 lb of angry pig is no joke.
+Dealing with 650 lb of an angry pig is no joke.
 It compromises the welfare of other pigs within the herd and endangers anyone involved in handling those animals.

 In contrast, our current boar is a pushover.
 A quick scratch behind the ears, and he rolls over like a dog looking for a belly scratch.

-Pigs are social animals that use aggression to establish a social hierarchy.
+Even when they aren’t displaying aggression, pigs can be dangerous because of their large size and heavy weight.
+Even if a pig isn’t acting aggressively, it can hurt someone in the way.
+And, pigs are social animals that use aggression to establish a social hierarchy.
 A dominance-subordinate relationship underpins the social structure of the herd.

 Pigs become aggressive and engage in violent fights when mixing with unfamiliar animals.
 This type of aggression is usually short-lived, lasting between 24 to 48 hours.
 Once the pigs have established their social hierarchy, the fighting soon subsides.
 Any lack or scarcity of vital resources like space, water, or feed will aggravate the animal’s natural aggression.
 Situations like these lead to increased competition and fierce conflicts.